TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Experimental Results

 \subsubsection{Evaluation Metrics}

-We adopt several standard metrics for image inpainting tasks, including Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), Fréchet Inception Distance (FID) \cite{heusel2017gans}, and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{LPIPS}.
-The first two metrics are related to low-level pixel values, whereas the last two are related to high-level visual perception quality.
+We adopt several standard metrics for image inpainting tasks, including (1) Peak Signal-to-Noise Ratio (PSNR), (2) Structural Similarity Index (SSIM), (3) Fréchet Inception Distance (FID) \citep{heusel2017gans}, (4) Learned Perceptual Image Patch Similarity (LPIPS)~\citep{LPIPS}, and (5) Image-to-image alignment (I2I).
+The PSNR and SSIM are related to low-level pixel values, whereas the FID and LPIPS are related to high-level visual perception quality.
 A better image inpainting method would result in higher PSNR and SSIM, but lower FID and LPIPS.
+Additionally, following the experiment setting of Uni-paint ~\citep{yang2023uni}, we only compare the I2I metrics with Uni-paint ~\citep{yang2023uni} to evaluate the image-image CLIP similarity in reference-guided inpainting.